Get over 50% off our best selling courses with code THANKFUL24!

 The purpose of the gag reflex is to protect the baby from ingesting items too large to be handled by the esophagus.
 Think of it like a gate keeper – NONE SHALL PASS!

-Here’s the nitty gritty: the gag reflex works by touch-pressure receptors located on the tongue or on the pharyngeal wall.
+Here’s the nitty gritty on gagging: the gag reflex works by touch-pressure receptors located on the tongue or on the pharyngeal wall.
 These receptors perceive food that is too large to pass to the esophagus and cause a reverse peristaltic movement in the pharynx.
 This can also cause a cough.
 Remember, since it’s a reflex, it does it automatically without your baby doing it on purpose.

 The location of the gag reflex changes with increasing age, but our gag reflex never goes away – it is there to protect you.
 You may have gagged as an adult when your throat was swabbed for a strep culture or if you took too big a bite of food.